 Our Priorities for the Session

-At United Way of Metropolitan Dallas, one of the ways we lead the charge to improve education, income and health—the building blocks of opportunity—is by advocating for laws and policies that will strengthen our community and benefit the lives of North Texans.
+At United Way of Metropolitan Dallas, one of the ways we lead the charge to improve education, income and health—the building blocks of opportunity—is by advocating for legislation and policies that will strengthen our community and benefit the lives of North Texans.

 - Changes to the foster care system